-The APPI provides for important exceptions to the general prohibition on disclosure of PII to a third party without the individual's consent, including:
+In principle, the APPI prohibits disclosure of PII to a third party without the individual's consent.
+Important exceptions to the general prohibition include the following:

-- disclosure under the 'opt-out' mechanism.
-A PII data user may disclose PII data to third parties without the individual's consent, provided that it is prepared to cease such disclosure upon request from the individual; and certain information regarding such disclosure is notified, or made easily accessible, to the individual prior to such disclosure; - transfer in M&A transactions.
-PII data may be transferred without the consent of the individual in connection with the transfer of business as a result of a merger or other transactions; and - disclosure for joint use.
-A PII data user may disclose PII data it holds to a third party for joint use, provided that certain information regarding such joint use is notified, or made easily accessible, to the individual prior to such disclosure.
+- disclosure under the 'opt-out' mechanism: a PII data user may disclose PII data to third parties without the individual's consent, provided that it is prepared to cease such disclosure upon request from the individual; and certain information regarding such disclosure is notified, or made easily accessible, to the individual prior to such disclosure; - transfer in M&A transactions: PII data may be transferred without the consent of the individual in connection with the transfer of business as a result of a merger or other transactions; and - disclosure for joint use: a PII data user may disclose PII data it holds to a third party for joint use, provided that certain information regarding such joint use is notified, or made easily accessible, to the individual prior to such disclosure.
 Such disclosure is most typically made when sharing customer information among group companies in order to provide seamless services within the permitted purposes of use.
 Information required to be notified or made available includes items of PII data to be jointly used, the scope of third parties who would jointly use the PII data, the purpose of use by such third parties, and the name of a party responsible for the control of the PII data in question.

-With respect to disclosure under the opt-out mechanism mentioned above, the 2015 Amendment Bill proposes that it must also be notified in advance to the committee on protection of personal information to be newly established.
+With respect to disclosure under the opt-out mechanism mentioned above, the Amendment requires that it must also be notified in advance to the Committee.